-- 1. In ZCC, create an empty Preboot bundle, without any actions. - 3.
+- 1. In ZCC, create an empty Preboot bundle, without any actions. - On the Primary Server, run the zman betf <bundle_name> emp.xml command.
+Where, <bundle_name> is the empty Preboot bundle that was created in the using the above steps.
+For more information on the betf command, see the Utils guide. - 3.
 Go to the content repo location, and then run the zmginfo -i command.

+After successfully running the command, linux_to_winpe_bundle.xml is created.

+4. Create a new bundle using the file generated in Step 3:

+zman bc <bundle_name> linux_to_winpe_bundle.xml

-After successfully running the command, linux_to_winpe_bundle.xml is created. - 4.
-Create a new bundle using the file generated in Step 3: zman bc <bundle name> linux to winpe bundle.xml - 5.
-After running the command, depending on the existing Linux distro images, bundle is created with multiple actions.
+5. After running the command, depending on the existing Linux distro images, bundle is created with multiple actions.